Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Ubiquitous :

 \ yü-ˈbi-kwə-təs \ adjective; present, appearing, or found everywhere.
-Also, constantly encountered, widespread.
+And also, constantly encountered, widespread.

 "The ubiquitous ads for the Chicken Shack's ten-meat burger were more than enough to keep Charlene on her new vegan diet."